limbernie/limbernie.github.io/_posts/2019-12-14-smasher2-htb-walkthrough.md

 fi
 ```

-I\'m making a second guess here.
-I don\'t want to run the script against the entire `rockyou.txt` which has about 14M lines.
+I'm making a second guess here.
+I don't want to run the script against the entire `rockyou.txt` which has about 14M lines.
 I stripped down `rockyou.txt` to words which contain 8 to 9 characters in the `[a-z]` character set.
 It has 1.2 million lines which is much more manageable.

 I got lucky.
 It took about 35 mins.